Meromorphic vector fields with single-valued solutions on complex surfaces: Local models at the limit set

-with~$k\geq 1$, $f$ a holomorphic function such that~$f(x,0)=x$, $g$ a holomorphic function such that $g(0)=0$, $h$ a non-vanishing holomorphic function and $q,n\in\mathbf{Z}$.
+with~$k\geq 1$, $f$ a holomorphic function such that~$f(x,y)=x+\cdots$, $g$ a holomorphic function such that $g(0)=0$, $h$ a nonvanishing holomorphic function and $q,n\in\mathbf{Z}$.
 The term~$(x-g)^n$ accounts for a curve of zeros or poles transverse to the strong separatrix~$\{y=0\}$.
 We claim that~$n=0$ (this would give the sought local model).
-As remarked in~\cite[Lemma~19]{camacho-rosas}, the description of the saddle-node singularity by sectorial normalizations in~\cite{HKM} implies that \emph{with the exception of the central manifold (when it converges), every integral curve accumulates to the strong separatrix of the saddle-node}.
-Hence, $\mathcal{L}$ accumulates to the strong separatrix, which belongs to~$\mathfrak{U}$.
-For the affine structure along~$\{y=0\}$, the strong separatrix, from the proof of Proposition~17 in~\cite{guillot-rebelo} we have~$\mathrm{ind}(\{y=0\},0)=-1/n$ and thus~$n\in\{-1,0,1\}$.
-If~$n=\pm 1$ then, by Lemma~\ref{holmon}, the holonomy has fixed points at the points of~$\mathfrak{U}$.
-However, the holonomy of the strong separatrix is tangent to the identity and has~\cite[Section~5.3.3]{loray} a Leau-Fatou flower dynamics: it cannot have a fixed point.
-This contradiction proves that~$n=0$, giving the sought normal form.
-In particular, \emph{the central manifold, if convergent, does not belong to the curves of zeros and poles}.
+As remarked in~\cite[lemma~19]{camacho-rosas}, the description of the saddle-node singularity by sectorial normalizations in~\cite{HKM} implies that \emph{with the exception of the central manifold (when it converges), every integral curve accumulates to the strong separatrix of the saddle-node}.
+Hence, $\mathcal{L}$ accumulates to the strong separatrix~$\{y=0\}$, which belongs to~$\mathfrak{U}$.
+For the affine structure along the latter, from the proof of proposition~17 in~\cite{guillot-rebelo}, $\mathrm{ind}(\{y=0\},0)=-1/n$, and thus~$n\in\{-1,0,1\}$.
+If~$n=\pm 1$ then, by lemma~\ref{holmon}, the holonomy has fixed points at the points of~$\mathfrak{U}$.
+However, the holonomy of the strong separatrix is tangent to the identity and has~\cite[section~5.3.3]{loray} a Leau-Fatou flower dynamics: it cannot have such a set of fixed points.
+This proves that~$n=0$, giving the sought normal form.
+In particular, \emph{the central manifold, if convergent, does not belong to the curve of zeros and poles}.

-This finishes the proof of Proposition~\ref{pr:norfor}.
+This finishes the proof of proposition~\ref{pr:norfor}.